-- All sexual interactions imposed by coercion and threat - Rape and attempted rape - Sexual assault, known as 'sexual intercourse without consent' in ACT law - Non-consensual sexual interactions within marriage or dating relationships - Sexual abuse of children and young people - · Sexual violence as a form of 'punishment' for transgressing social or moral codes - Sexual violence driven by homophobia, biphobia or transphobia - Sexual assault perpetrated by multiple people - Sexual harassment, including unwanted sexual advances - Sexual interactions by a person in a position of authority, trust or caring responsibility towards someone in their care - Technology-facilitated sexual violence, which includes online sexual harassment and nonconsensual sharing of intimate images - Reproductive coercion, including denial of the right to use contraception or other measures to protect against sexually transmitted infections (STIs), or the removal of these measures without consent, known as 'stealthing' in ACT law - Female genital mutilation/cutting - Sexual violence as a weapon of war - Forced prostitution and trafficking of people for the purpose of sexual exploitation.
+- All sexual interactions imposed by coercion and threat. - Rape (known as 'sexual intercourse without consent' in ACT law) or attempted rape. - · Sexual assault. - Non-consensual sexual interactions within marriage or dating relationships. - Sexual abuse of children and young people. - Sexual violence as a form of 'punishment' for transgressing social or moral codes. - Sexual violence driven by homophobia, biphobia or transphobia. - Sexual assault perpetrated by multiple people. - Sexual harassment, including unwanted sexual advances. - Sexual interactions by a person in a position of authority or trust, or who holds care responsibilities, towards someone in their care. - Technology-facilitated sexual violence, which includes online sexual harassment and non-consensual sharing of intimate images. - Reproductive coercion, including denial of the right to use contraception or other measures to protect against sexually transmitted infections (STIs), or the removal of these measures without consent, known as 'stealthing' in ACT law. - Female genital mutilation/cutting. - Sexual violence as a weapon of war. - Forced prostitution and trafficking of people for the purpose of sexual exploitation.